Harris Seizes Historic Moment in Accepting VP Nomination

 Harris addressed a party that has staked its future on bringing together a racially diverse coalition of voters.
 She was preceded in the convention program by Barack Obama, meaning the nation’s first Black president introduced the woman trying to be the first Black person to hold the vice presidency.
 Obama said Harris was an “ideal partner” for Biden and was “more than prepared for the job.”

-Harris is a former district attorney and California state attorney general who joined the Senate in 2017.
-She promised to speak "truths" to the American public.
+Harris is a former district attorney and California state attorney general.
+She promised to speak “truths” to the American public.
 She said she and Biden, who tapped her as his running mate last week, believe in a country where “we may not agree on every detail, but we are united by the fundamental belief that every human being is of infinite worth, deserving of compassion, dignity and respect.”

 In sweeping remarks that touched on the legacy of Black women who paved the way for this moment, Harris noted that this week marks the 100th anniversary of the 19th Amendment, which gave women the right to vote.
 Except that right, Harris said, came much later for most Black women, who helped secure that victory yet were still prohibited from voting.